bluesky314/MLheuristics.github.io/_posts/2019-5-22-Coming Soon Regression.md

 Geometric derivation

-Here is a great set of videos for learning about linear regression and the geometric intution of OLS: https://www.youtube.com/watch?v=oWuhZuLOEFY, in fact all of Ben's videos are great and we are lucky to have him on YouTube.
+Here is a great set of videos for learning about linear regression and the geometric intution of OLS: https://www.youtube.com/watch?v=oWuhZuLOEFY, in fact all of Ben's videos are great and we(atleast I) are lucky to have him on YouTube.
 He has made a ton of videos around the topic.

 I will use his material to explain the simpler geometric derviation: